Tales of the Unexpected (TV series): Format

 The series originally adapted various stories from Roald Dahl's anthology books.
-Despite being produced on a low budget, the series attracted notable guest stars, including Susan George, Richard Johnson, Nigel Havers, Siân Phillips, Charles Hallahan, Joseph Cotten, Janet Leigh, John Gielgud, John Mills, Wendy Hiller, Denholm Elliott, Joan Collins, Rod Taylor, Ian Holm, Brian Blessed, Siobhán McKenna, Brad Dourif, Michael Gambon, Derek Jacobi, Anna Neagle, Elaine Stritch, Andrew Ray, Harry H. Corbett, Zoë Wanamaker, Charles Dance, Michael Ontkean, Peter Sallis, Toyah Willcox and Timothy West.
+The series attracted notable guest stars, including: Susan George, Richard Johnson, Nigel Havers, Siân Phillips, Charles Hallahan, Joseph Cotten, Janet Leigh, John Gielgud, John Mills, Wendy Hiller, Denholm Elliott, Joan Collins, Rod Taylor, Ian Holm, Brian Blessed, Siobhán McKenna, Brad Dourif, Michael Gambon, Derek Jacobi, Anna Neagle, Elaine Stritch, Andrew Ray, Harry H. Corbett, Zoë Wanamaker, Charles Dance, Michael Ontkean, Peter Sallis, Joss Ackland, Toyah Willcox and Timothy West.

 Dahl introduced most of his own stories himself, giving short monologues explaining what inspired him to write them.
 Unlike other horror anthologies such as The Twilight Zone, Tales of the Unexpected features few supernatural, science-fiction, or fantasy elements and instead usually takes place in entirely realistic settings (exceptions include the series one episode "William and Mary", the series two episode "Royal Jelly", and the series-four episode "The Sound Machine").

 Although many of Dahl's stories are left open to the reader's interpretation, the television series usually provided a generally accepted conclusion.
 This is exemplified in the story "The Landlady", the written version of which only hints at character Billy's fate, while the televised adaptation has a more resolved ending.

 Later episodes were set in different locations outside the United Kingdom, with many being made in the United States.

 Later series

 The second series featured four episodes from other writers.
 The title in those four episodes reflected this change when it became Tales of the Unexpected – Introduced by Roald Dahl.
 Dahl ceased providing introductions for some episodes during series three, and then stopped almost completely thereafter.
-The series three episode "Parson's Pleasure" was the final regular episode to feature an on-screen introduction by Dahl, although he did return to provide introductions to the series eight episodes "In the Cards" and "Nothing Short of Highway Robbery" and gave a brief voice-over introduction to the series four episode "Shatterproof" and narrated the eighth-season episode "The Open Window".
-The third and fourth series featured two episodes apiece adapted from Dahl stories, and a fifth, titled "The Surgeon", featured in the ninth and final series in 1988.
+The series three episode "Parson's Pleasure" was the final regular episode to feature an on-screen introduction by Dahl, although he did return to provide introductions to the series eight episodes "In the Cards" and "Nothing Short of Highway Robbery" and gave a brief voice-over introduction to the series four episode "Shatterproof" and narrated the seventh season episode "The Open Window".
+An in studio introduction was also shot for The Ooen Window, but this was excluded from the DVD release.
+It can be seen on a foreign dubbed version. third and fourth series featured two episodes apiece adapted from Dahl stories, and a fifth, titled "The Surgeon", featured in the ninth and final series in 1988.

 Way Out

 Dahl had hosted a similar series for the American CBS network called Way Out in 1961.
 It was similar in concept and themes to The Twilight Zone, and ran for 14 episodes on Friday nights (as the lead-in for The Twilight Zone).
-It used some stories that would later be adapted for Tales of the Unexpected.
+It used some stories that would again be adapted for Tales of the Unexpected.